-In March 2020, BNM issued an updated Exposure Draft on the Licensing Framework for Digital Banks that incorporates the proposed simplified regulatory framework for digital banks applicable during the foundational phase.15 The simplifications aim to reduce the regulatory burden on new entrants that have strong value propositions for the development of the Malaysian economy, while safeguarding the integrity and stability of the financial system.
+In December 2020, BNM issued the Licensing Framework for Digital Banks, which incorporates the simplified regulatory framework for digital banks, defined as 'banks which carry on banking business wholly or almost wholly through digital or electronic means', during the initial stage of operations, commensurate with an asset threshold of not more than 3 billion ringgit for three to five years.16 The simplifications aim to enable the innovative application of technology to uplift the financial well-being of individuals and businesses and to safeguard the integrity and stability of the financial system as well as depositors' interests.
 The key features of the framework include a capital adequacy requirement, in which the risk categories to calculate the credit and market risk components for risk-weighted assets under the Basel II capital framework have been rationalised into simpler categories.
-Moreover, there is also a liquidity requirement in which 25 per cent of the digital bank's on-balance sheet liabilities must be held in high-quality liquid assets.
-The digital banks will be required to comply with all equivalent regulatory requirements applicable to incumbent banks after the foundational phase.16
+Moreover, there is also a liquidity requirement in which at least 25 per cent of the digital bank's on-balance sheet liabilities must be held in high-quality liquid assets (HQLA).
+Digital banks will be required to comply with all equivalent regulatory requirements applicable to incumbent banks after the foundational phase.17

 i Relationship with the prudential regulator